Journeyman-Joe/GitHub-and-Android-Studio/index.md

 ![Create a PAT](CreatePAT.png)

-A note on expiration dates: GitHub presents you with a few options, including a custom date, and “_No expiration_”.
+A note on expiration dates: GitHub presents you with options, such as 7, 30, 60, or 90 days, a custom "date certain", and “_No expiration_”.
-GitHub will warn you about selecting “_No expiration_”.
+GitHub will display a security warning if you select “_No expiration_”.
-We don’t see it as that much of a problem, given the relatively small number of PATs you’ll need, and the ease of tracking.
-Your choice.
+We don't think that "_No expiration_" presents much of a problem at the PSA:
+Our team enrollment changes little from year to year, and remains active during the summer.
+We just manually delete or regenerate PATs when students leave a team, or replace their laptops.
+For a school-based team that shuts down at the end of the academic year, it might be preferrable to set PATs for students' personally-owned laptops to expire in June.
+Set your own policy, keeping in mind that you will only need a small number of PATs.

 Scroll down, and click the green “_Create token_” button when you are done.